MakieOrg/GeoMakie.jl/README.md

 <img src="./assets/coastlines.png">

-### A more colorful map with a different projection could be with:
+### A more colorful map with a different projection can be done with:

 ```julia
 lons = -180:180